 - Promptly forward state correspondence and legal notices to the business

-Many business owners opt to use a third-party Registered Agent service like The Company Corporation to avoid any inconvenience and protect their privacy.
+Many business owners opt to use a third-party Registered Agent service like incorporate.com to avoid any inconvenience and protect their privacy.
 For instance, can you guarantee that you will never leave that address during business hours?
 Do you want a process server or sheriff to deliver your legal documents in front of your customers or neighbors?

-Trust The Company Corporation as your Statutory Agent to receive and forward your legal notices discreetly, promptly, and affordably.Back to Top
+Trust incorporate.com as your Statutory Agent to receive and forward your legal notices discreetly, promptly, and affordably.Back to Top

 What is service of process?